Updated: Feb. 9th, 2024

 Muscle mass and physical activity both impact metabolism.
 The more muscle you have, the more energy your body needs to survive.
 When you exercise regularly, you can increase muscle mass (especially if strength training is part of your routine), and your body will burn calories faster – even after you stop exercising.

-Hormonal imbalances can also affect your metabolism, which is why so many women experience changes with pregnancy, perimenopause or menopause.
+Hormonal imbalances can also affect your metabolism, which is why so many women experience weight changes with pregnancy, perimenopause or menopause.
 There are many ways you can support hormonal balance naturally, which can in turn increase metabolism.

-What you put in your body also has an impact on metabolic rate, including food and medications.
+Anything you put in your body also has an impact on metabolic rate, including food and medications.
 Both caffeine and nicotine can increase metabolism.
 Antidepressants and anabolic steroids can slow things down, resulting in weight gain even when you’re eating healthy foods.
 Nutrient deficiencies, like a shortage of iodine, can also slow metabolism.

-Research supports the idea that some foods, beverages, and spices can boost metabolism temporarily.
+Research also supports the idea that some foods, beverages, and spices can boost metabolism temporarily.
 Adding these into your diet regularly can help keep your metabolism functioning efficiently.

 While eating these foods likely won’t make permanent changes to your resting metabolism, if you eat them often enough as part of a healthy, balanced diet, you could give yourself a short term boost that makes a difference.